keithws/browser-report/README.md

 Lately, in this situation, I ask my visitors to send me the report from whatsmybrowser.org.
 But then, I realized that most of that information is available, via JavaScript, when the visitor is submitting their issue.
 So I set out to create a script that would provide the that information.

-Note, this is meant for reporting and not for application logic.
-Therefore, only the most common browser names and os names are reported.
-The full user agent string is always provided and can help you identify less common browsers.
+Note, this is meant for reporting and not for application logic; your application should use feature detection, not browser detection.
+Therefore, only the most common browser names and OS names are reported.
+The full user agent string is always provided and it can help you identify any browser.
+If you need to report on every browser and OS, take a look at [platform.js](https://github.com/bestiejs/platform.js).

 # Usage
 Load this script into a browser and call `browserReport()` to get back an object with the following keys and value types.
 Note, some values maybe `null` if the information is not available.